 Setting up your business to generate an ABA file

 Before you can generate an ABA file, you need to first setup the ABA settings for your business using the following steps:

-- From the 'Payroll Settings' menu, select 'ABA Settings':
+- From the 'Payroll Settings' menu, select 'Payment Files':

-QBO users get to Payroll Settings by clicking on the ‘Payroll Settings’ button:
+QBO users get to Payment Files by clicking on the ‘Payroll Settings’ button:

 - Click “Add” to create a new set of ABA settings for your business.
 You are also allowed to setup multiple bank accounts to pay employees from, but you only need to setup one account.

 - Once you’ve filled in the ABA details click “Save” and you will now be able to generate ABA files from within your pay runs.

 What are each of the ABA settings for?